amichuda/amichuda-website-mkdocs/docs/cv/resume.md

 - July 2017 - Present
 - Organized workshops that teach reproducibility and transparency in social sciences.
-- Taught Anonymization of data as well as replication techniques.
+- Taught anonymization of data as well as replication techniques.
 - Taught Jupyter Notebooks portion of dynamic documents (R Markdown, Jupyter Notebooks, Stata Markdown)

 ## Research Assistant (Optimal Nutritional Interventions across Space and Time)

 - Advisor: Stephen Vosti
-- Responsible for developing a python package that finds the optimal set of nutritional interventions across space and time
+- Responsible for developing a Python package that finds the optimal set of nutritional interventions across space and time
   - Using 24hr recall or household surveys
 - Estimated optimal interventions of effective coverage and lives saved in Cameroon
 - Developed dashboards for HKI (Hellen Keller International) to visualize Vitamin A intake in Kenya